JakeMeistet/scrabble-coursework/README.md

 I used the interact.js package to handle my drag drop and snapping rather than using the default javascript drag drop API.
 I chose to use interact because it allows for a far cleaner drag-drop, as well as allowing me to implement snapping to the dropzone when a piece is dropped.
 This gives the game an overall cleaner UI in comparison to using the default API.

+Originally I planned for the web app to adjust to screensize, though this was the original plan, I never implemented this due to the amount of information to be stored on the page.
+I could do this in the future but for now I have left it as it is.
+I have tested the game on mobile, it works well despite this as you would want to zoom in anyway because no matter what the game would look too small when zoomed out anyway, so you can zoom, drag drop all as it should on mobile, with it still working well.
+On desktop it also works great.
+On very large monitors you may wish to zoom but not necessary, I use the game on a 24", 21.5" and 13" 1080p monitor and it looks good on both.

+For the game, I used a mixture of the original scrabble colours and my own choice of colours.
+For the game pieces and special tiles, I used the scrabble colours, however for the main blank board pieces I chose to use white.
+I originally used a similar but darker shade of the tile colour, but when I dropped the tiles it got very confusing as there was a lot of similar coloured squared, hence I went with white to be able to differenciate between the tiles and the board.

+I went with the poppins font for the whole web app because it is a very readable and clean font.
+It looks appealing to the eye and grants a simple to use and understandable user interface for the user.
+The blue background was a choice of personal preference as I believe it complements the game's colours well and looks clean and simple for the user.

 ## Known Issues